 Readers may be unsurprised to learn that the writer of the above, one Richard Barrett, is a former director of global counter-terrorism at MI6.

 God help our country!

-Richard Barrett.Share this post on social media:
+Richard Barrett.Share this post or leave a Facebook comment: